seth174/Euchre/README.md

 # Euchre
-A Euchre game implemented with Java that uses strong object oriented behavior
+A text based Euchre game implemented with Java that uses strong object oriented behavior